hallame/hallame/README.md

 Full-stack freelance developer and founder of [OMIZIX](https://omizix.com), a software company registered in Benin.
 3 years of production Laravel.
 I build SaaS, marketplaces, and custom platforms for francophone African clients and institutions.

 Currently completing my engineering program at RUDN University.
-Admitted to another master program :)))
 Long-term target: **DevSecOps and Cloud Security Architecture**.

 ---